 Meet the family:

 Amelia (that’s me) is an RN who burned out fast in the U.S. system.
 I’m now in charge of research and planning our adventures as well as homeschooling/worldschooling the kiddos while building my freelance writing career.
-I just turned 40 and am taking horseback riding lessons for the first time, although I am a little worried that I’ve never broken a bone…(yes I’m knocking.)
+I started taking horseback riding lessons for the first time after I turned 40, although I am a little worried that I’ve never broken a bone…(yes I’m knocking.)

-Jason works in IT for a healthcare company back in the U.S., which makes him the bank that pays for our travel right now.
+Jason works remotely in IT, which makes him the bank that pays for our travels.
 Working from home allows him to avoid pants on a regular basis.
 He played in heavy metal bands in Iowa but sold his drums when we moved so he needs a new hobby or a very portable kit, maybe some bongos.

-Juniper is 9 years old and hopes to find out she’s a demigod like Percy Jackson by the time we make it to Greece and Italy.
-She is stubborn as a rock, loves dolphins and is learning ukelele and piano in the hope that we can start a family band and make her a superstar.
+Juniper is 12 years old and hopes to find out she’s a demigod like Percy Jackson by the time we make it to Greece and Italy.
+She is stubborn as a rock, loves music and horror games, and gleefully marches to the beat of her own drum.
 Her nickname is Goat Girl for her ability to run up and down the Mayan ruins at full speed.

-Aurora is 7 and made of solid muscle, with the largest one being her sweet heart.
+Aurora is 10 and made of solid muscle, with the largest one being her sweet heart.
 She loves to wrestle and climbs like a monkey, keeping the local boys on their toes.
-You will often find her hanging from any available fabric practicing her aerial silk skills.
+You will often find her hanging from any available perch thanks to her circus skills.
 Her nickname is Jungle Monkey.